maksar/tamplier/README.md

 How many times your deploys were failed, because you forgot to update `.yml` files on server...
 No more!

-Tamplier gem checks, that all keys from any `.yml.sample` files are actually exist in real `.yml` files.
+Tamplier gem checks, that all keys from any `.yml.sample` (or `.sample.yml` or maybe `.example.yml` or even `.yml.example`) files are actually exist in real `.yml` files.
 That allows to detect configuration problems earlier and spend less time on deployment problems investigations.

-Gem also provides command line utility to quickly setup fresh development environment by copying or symlinking `.yml.sample` files.
+Gem also provides command line utility to quickly setup fresh development environment by copying or symlinking sample files.

 ## Installation